 - 11.8 The council and its partners will ensure that development within the district contributes towards the creation of sustainable communities, and where appropriate infrastructure is provided.
 Infrastructure can be very large schemes such as a new road, or much smaller such as a piece of play equipment or signage. - 11.9 Other infrastructure requirements of new development include the availability of utilities such as telecommunications, electricity, gas, water and wastewater treatment facilities.
-The council will work with the organisations responsible for delivering this essential infrastructure in the district. - 11.10 The council have produced an Infrastructure Delivery Plan (IDP) which sets out the infrastructure requirements across the district and how it will be delivered.
+The council will work with the organisations responsible for delivering this essential infrastructure in the district. - 11.10 The council have produced an Infrastructure Delivery Plan (IDP) which sets out the infrastructure requirements across the district and how it will be delivered and will inform what infrastructure is required for planning applications to comply with Policy EC11.
+This will range from larger infrastructure requirements such as on site parking, through to financial contributions towards household waste and recycling equipment such as bins.
 The council, alongside its partners, will work towards ensuring the delivery of the infrastructure requirements set out in the Plan.